lucas-clemente/seminar-inflation/README.md

 # Seminar on Inflation

-Seminar help in 2014-04-09 for the MPQ Theory seminar
+Seminar on 2014-04-09 for the MPQ Theory seminar

 see https://clemente.io/inflation